Anchal-Saxena/Anchal-Saxena/README.md

 - 👋 Hi, I’m @Anchal-Saxena
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science,Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Data Sciece and machine learning
+- 🌱 I’m currently learning Python, Tableau, R, MySQL, Azure, Apache, Sapark, Hadoop, Artificial intelligence and Deep learning
-- 💞️ I’m looking to collaborate on  ...
+- 💞️ I’m looking to collaborate on all topics related to Data Science, Machine Learning and Artificial Intelligence
-- 📫 How to reach me ...
+- 📫 You can reach me on my email id:anchalsaxena033@gmail.com

 <!---
 Anchal-Saxena/Anchal-Saxena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.